embarklabs/subspace/examples/react-redux/README.md

-phoenix - react and redux example
+subspace - react and redux example
 ===
 Simple application that dispatches a redux action whenever an event is emitted.
 This app will deploy a test contract to **Ganache**.